hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ##### Restricting Cardinality

-Cardinality is only restricted where there is an agreed minimum data quality requirement for a supported element.
+Cardinality is only restricted where there is an agreed minimum data quality requirement for a supported element (i.e. element labelled _Must Support_) .
 For example, in AU Core profiles of clinical resources the following are made mandatory (minimum cardinality is > 0):
 * reference to the patient
 * the core clinical concept e.g. `AllergyIntolerance.code`, `Procedure.code`, `Condition.code`